 Android 12: If your phone shows a camera or microphone icon, someone may be spying on you

-Google’s latest operating system, Android 12, plays a key role in ensuring that malicious people do not access the user’s camera and microphone.
+Google’s latest operating system, Android 12, has a key role in ensuring that malicious people do not access the user’s camera and microphone.

-The full operating system update has a host of privacy tools, such as a locked folder in Google Photos, a quick delete feature to clear Google Chrome browsing histories, and a “privacy dashboard.”
+The full OS update has a host of privacy tools, such as a locked folder in Google Photos, a quick delete feature to clear Google Chrome browsing histories, and a “privacy dashboard.”

 One of the new additions is an indicator at the top of the phone, in the upper right corner of the screen, which shows a camera or microphone icon in case an application has requested to access that hardware.